-What matters most in choosing between all-around wheelsets?
+What matters most in choosing between wheelsets?
 In some ways, this is much like choosing a car.
 Depending on who you talk to, there are a lot of different factors to consider.
-Depending on who you are, some of these factors are more important than others.
+Depending on how you intend to use the wheels, some of these factors are more important than others.

 Here are the selection criteria that make up each of the groups mentioned above:

 Performance: Versatility, specificity, aero drag, sidewind stability, lateral stiffness, vertical compliance (aka comfort), responsiveness, durability, and for rim brake wheels, braking are the key measures I’ve used to assess wheelset performance, to a greater or lesser degree depending on its intended use.

 The most desirable all-around wheels will provide the versatility to ride all the different types of terrain (hills, flats, false flats, straights, corners, sprints, mountains, fast downhills, windy roads) that you’ll experience and a range of training and many events (club races, centuries, club, charity, group rides) you’ll do, without compromise.